temporalio/cli/temporalcli/commandsmd/commands.md

   the task queue, measured in tasks per second, averaged over the last 30 seconds.
 Includes tasks dispatched immediately without going to the backlog (sync-matched tasks), as well as tasks added to the backlog.
 (See note below.)
-- `Backlog Increase Rate`: Approximate rate at which the backlog size is increasing (if positive) or decreasing (if negative), measured in tasks per second, averaged over the last 30 seconds.
+- `BacklogIncreaseRate`: Approximate rate at which the backlog size is increasing (if positive) or decreasing (if negative), measured in tasks per second, averaged over the last 30 seconds.
 This is equivalent to:
   `TasksAddRate` - `TasksDispatchRate`.